 There is a maximum fund of £2,000 available per successful proposal (the fund is £9,000 in total).
 There is also an additional fund of £1,000 to contribute towards access costs across the programme of supported artists.
 Stellar Quines and Bijli Productions will work as curators for the selected projects, helping each to find the right way of sharing its outcomes.

 This opportunity is open to applications from individual artists, companies or collectives, be they emergent or mid-career, who identify as any gender.
 We encourage applications from artists who identify as D/deaf and disabled.
 The lead artist(s) must identify as being from the African diaspora, Latinx, the East Asian diaspora, from the South East Asian Diaspora, from the South Asian Diaspora, West Asian (includes Middle East) Diaspora, Indigenous people, bi-racial/ mixed heritage, or who also self-identify as a Person of Colour or Black, we may use BIPOC+ to refer to people from these identities.
 We do ask that when engaging a creative team, you are mindful of gender balance and reflect our own commitment to working with a minimum of 70% woman identifying participants.

-The deadline is Tuesday 8 December.
+The deadline is Tuesday 8 December at 10am.
 Applications are open now!

 Visit our Make Do & Mend page for more information on this opportunity and how to apply.

 We will be hosting two Make Do & Mend surgery days online via zoom as an opportunity to talk through any questions you might have about your application:

 - Surgery day 1 – Thursday 29 October at 2-6pm